MicrosoftDocs/windowsserverdocs/WindowsServerDocs/get-started/azure-hybrid-benefit.md

 - **Windows Server Standard edition:** Unlimited Virtualization Rights aren't available.

-### How to apply AHB for Windows VMs in Azure
+### How to apply Azure Hybrid Benefit for Windows VMs in Azure

-To learn how to deploy Windows Server VMs in Azure with AHB, follow the steps in [Explore Azure Hybrid Benefit for Windows VMs](/azure/virtual-machines/windows/hybrid-use-benefit-licensing).
-One way to activate AHB for a Windows Server VM is to check the box under **Licensing** during VM creation, as shown below.
+To learn how to deploy Windows Server VMs in Azure with Azure Hybrid Benefit, follow the steps in [Explore Azure Hybrid Benefit for Windows VMs](/azure/virtual-machines/windows/hybrid-use-benefit-licensing).
+One way to activate Azure Hybrid Benefit for a Windows Server VM is to check the box under **Licensing** during VM creation, as shown below.

 ![Screenshot of Licensing screen to apply Azure Hybrid Benefit to a Windows Server VM.](media/azure-hybrid-benefit/activate-azure-hybrid-benefit-for-windows-server-vm.png)